Is water restoration worthwhile?

-With class 1 damage, only part of a room has been damaged by water, so the damage is not widespread.
+Class 1 damage is when only part of a room has been affected by water, so the damage is not widespread.
 But what's the difference between water mitigation and water restoration?
-A good understanding of the water damage restoration process is important to help you see what water damage restoration professionals are doing and what you can expect when they are in your home or property.
-There are many different factors that affect the cost of restoring water damage, including the category and extent of the damage and the type of repair.
-The categories of water damage have a direct impact on what an insurance company may or may not cover in terms of water mitigation and restoration prices, along with the average restoration costs per square foot.
+To understand the water damage restoration process, it's important to know what to expect when professionals are in your home or property.
+There are many factors that affect the cost of restoring water damage, including the category and extent of the damage, and the type of repair.
+The categories of water damage have a direct impact on what an insurance company may or may not cover in terms of water mitigation and restoration prices, as well as the average restoration costs per square foot.

-The cost of restoring water damage is calculated by evaluating the severity of the damage, the size of the area being restored, and the repairs needed.
-However, homeowners insurance won't cover water damage caused by a flood, such as a river that overflows or a hurricane that causes an excessive amount of rain.
-Floods are rarely accompanied by a warning, so consulting this cost guide now can help homeowners feel more prepared if they ever have to calculate their own cleaning costs for water damage.
-Water damage, such as a flooded basement, is obviously easy to see, but there are situations where water damage to your Central Florida home seems minimal, especially to the untrained eye.
+The cost of restoring water damage is calculated by evaluating the severity of the damage, the size of the area being restored, and any repairs needed.
+However, homeowners insurance won't cover water damage caused by a flood, such as a river overflowing or a hurricane causing an excessive amount of rain.
+Floods rarely come with a warning, so consulting this cost guide now can help homeowners feel more prepared if they ever have to calculate their own cleaning costs for water damage.
+Water damage, such as a flooded basement, is easy to spot, but there are situations where water damage to your Central Florida home may seem minimal, especially to the untrained eye.

 Therese Lamkins